ignasi-blasi/ignasiblasi/docs/CCNA/CCNA.md

 R1# show ip dhcp server statistics
 ```
 ## FHRP (First Hop Reduncy Protocol)
+First Hop Redundancy Protocols (FHRPs), like the Cisco proprietary Hot Standby Router Protocol (HSRP), provide default gateway redundancy for end-user devices.

+- Two or more physical routers share a single Virtual IP Address (VIP) and Virtual MAC Address.
+Client devices use the VIP as their default gateway.

+- Routers negotiate Active (the forwarding router) and Standby (the listening/backup router) roles based on the configured priority (highest is Active).

+- Preemption (standby 1 preempt) ensures that the highest-priority router automatically re-takes the Active role if it recovers from a failure, maintaining consistent network performance.

 ##### HSRP (Hot Standby Router Protocol)

 ```